 As part of our business strategy, we have, and we expect to continue to address gaps in our product offerings, diversify into complementary product markets or pursue additional technology and customers through acquisitions, joint ventures or other types of collaborations.
 We also expect to adjust our portfolio of businesses to meet our ongoing strategic objectives.
 As a result, we may enter markets in which we have no or limited prior experience and may encounter difficulties in divesting businesses that no longer meet our objectives.
 Competition for acquiring attractive businesses in our industry is substantial.
 In executing this part of our business strategy, we may experience difficulty in identifying suitable acquisition candidates or in completing selected transactions at appropriate valuations.
 Alternatively, we may be required to undertake multiple transactions at the same time in order to take advantage of acquisition opportunities that do arise; this could strain our ability to effectively execute and integrate these transactions.
-We consider a variety of financing alternatives for each acquisition which could include borrowing additional funds, reduction of our cash balances or issue of additional shares of our components to complete an acquisition.
-This could impair our liquidity and dilute your ownership of our company.
-Further, we may not be able to successfully integrate any acquisitions that we do make into our existing business operations and we could assume unknown or contingent liabilities or experience negative effects on our reported results of operations from dilutive results from operations and/or from future potential impairment of acquired assets including goodwill related to future acquisitions.
-We may emperience difficulties in operating in foreign countries or over significant geographical distances and in retaining key employees or customers of an acquired business, and our management's attention could be diverted from other business issues.
-We may not identify or complete these tran
+We consider a variety of financing alternatives for each acquisition.
+This could include borrowing additional funds, reduction of our company.
+Further, we may not be able to successfully integrate any acquisitions that we do make into our existing business operations and/or from future potential impairment of acquired assets including goodwill related to future acquisitions.
+We may experience difficulties in operating in foreign countries or over significant geographical distances and in retaining key employees or customers of an acquired business, and our management's attention could be diverted from other business issues.
+We may ont identify or complete these transactions in a timely manner, on a cost-effective basis or at all, and we may not realize the benefits of any acquisition or joint venture.